crest-lab/crest-docs/page/documentation/qcg_keywords.md

 ---

-{% include note.html content="Be aware that most QCG applications require the `xtbiff` program than can be obtained as a statically compiled binary from the respective [*xtbiff* GitHub repository <i class='fa-brands fa-github'></i>](https://github.com/grimme-lab/xtbiff)." %}

 The QCG extension of CREST can be invoked via the command line.
 To activate QCG, use a command similar to